Charles Grafly: Personal

 Grafly married Frances Sekeles of Corinth, Mississippi, on June 7, 1895.
 They had one daughter, Dorothy (1896–1980), born in Paris during his sabbatical from PAFA.
 The Graflys lived at 2140 N. 12th Street, Philadelphia, and he had a studio at 2200 Arch Street.

 In 1905, Grafly bought property in Lanesville, Gloucester, Massachusetts, and built a house and studio that he named "Fool's Paradise".
 Favored PAFA students were invited to visit and use his studio.
 Following the 1917 death of sculptor Bela Pratt, Grafly taught (additionally) at the School of the Museum of Fine Arts, Boston.
 He made "Fool's Paradise" his residence year-round, and commuted to Philadelphia or Boston by train.

 Grafly's protégé, Walker Hancock, considered him "the pre-eminent instructor of sculpture in this country", and came to PAFA in 1920 specifically to study under him.
 Hancock won awards for his work as a student, two traveling scholarships and, after graduation, the 1925 Prix de Rome in sculpture.
 In April 1929, on the day Hancock returned to Philadelphia from the American Academy in Rome, he heard the news—Grafly had been struck by a hit-and-run driver the night before.

 During the ensuing days, even though he was gradually failing, we had the opportunity to talk about things that concerned him.
 Two things were very much on his mind.
 He asked me to make sure that the wreath behind the head of General Meade in the Meade Memorial in Washington would be freshly gilded.
 His other worry was that the landscaping around his statue of James Buchanan in Lancaster, Pennsylvania, had not been carried out.
 He wanted me to see that this was done.

 In the period of his hospitalization and suffering, Grafly told Mr. [John Andrew] Myers [Director of PAFA] that he wanted me to take his place as instructor of sculpture at the Pennsylvania Academy.
 He lived only two weeks after the accident.

 Hancock was among those who eulogized Grafly at his memorial service.
 The pall bearers at his funeral included former students Albert Laessle and Albin Polasek; and artists Hugh Breckenridge, Edward Redfield, Robert Henri and Albert Rosenthal.

 Legacy

 Except for his sabbatical in 1895–96, Grafly taught at PAFA from 1892 to his death in 1929.
-Among his students were sculptors Eugene Castello, Nancy Coonsman, George Demetrios, Meta Vaux Warrick Fuller, Walker Hancock, Charles Harley, Albert Laessle, Paul Manship, Eleanor Mary Mellon, Louis Milione, Albin Polasek, Dudley Pratt, Lawrence Tenney Stevens, and Katherine Lane Weems.
+Among his students were sculptors Eugene Castello, Nancy Coonsman, George Demetrios, Hazel Brill Jackson, Meta Vaux Warrick Fuller, Walker Hancock, Charles Harley, Albert Laessle, Paul Manship, Eleanor Mary Mellon, Louis Milione, Albin Polasek, Dudley Pratt, Lawrence Tenney Stevens, and Katherine Lane Weems.

 The collection of the Pennsylvania Academy of the Fine Arts includes about twenty Grafly bronzes.
 The Ulrich Museum of Art at Wichita State University possesses more than two hundred of his works, mostly plaster casts, a bequest of Dorothy Grafly Drummond (the artist's daughter).

 Dorothy Grafly became an art critic and author.
 Her 1929 biography of her father, The Sculptor's Clay: Charles Grafly (1862–1929), was reissued by Wichita State University in 1996.